Kaminey: Plot

 On the way to the airport, Guddu realises that Sweety has faked her stutter.
 At a petrol station, Lobo and Lele notice the pair.
 Mistaking Guddu for Charlie, they arrest him.
 They assault Guddu, refusing to believe that he is Charlie's twin brother until Guddu's mobile phone rings; the caller is revealed to be Bhope.
 Lobo and Lele agree to exchange Charlie for Guddu and Sweety on a train.
 The policemen take Guddu and Sweety to Bhope's house, where Bhope reveals that a local builder will pay him ₹50 million to marry Sweety to the builder's son.
 Guddu bargains with Bhope—if he retrieves the cocaine-filled guitar case for Bhope, he will get Sweety.
 Bhope sends his henchmen with Guddu to retrieve the guitar case from Charlie's house.

 The policemen assault Charlie, who refuses to negotiate, realising that the policemen are in as much trouble as himself.
-Charlie outwits the policemen, takes them hostage and negotiates with Tashi to exchange the guitar case for ₹1 million.
+Charlie outwits the policemen, takes them hostage, and negotiates with Tashi to exchange the guitar case for ₹1 million.
 Charlie sends the policemen to deliver the details to Tashi and returns to his house to retrieve the cocaine.
 At Charlie's house, Guddu arrives with Bhope's men.
 Sweety hears about Bhope's plans to kill Guddu and shoots at the members of her household.
 Guddu finds the case and fights Charlie, who lets Guddu go.
 Guddu takes the cocaine to the police, who bug him.
-Guddu arrives at Bhope's house the same time as Tashi and his gang, with Charlie as their hostage.
+Guddu arrives at Bhope's house at the same time as Tashi and his gang, with Charlie as their hostage.
 Bhope and Tashi negotiate to trade the drugs, but Charlie snatches the guitar case and threatens to destroy it if Guddu and Sweety are not released.
 The lovers escape as the police arrive, leading to a shooting spree in which the cocaine is destroyed.
-Charlie's bosses arrive to avenge Mikhail's death but are killed along with Bhope, Tashi and their henchmen.
+Charlie's bosses arrive to avenge Mikhail's death but are killed along with Bhope, Tashi, and their henchmen.
 Charlie is shot and wounded.

-Sweety gives birth to Guddu's twins and Charlie opens a bookmaking counter at the racecourse.
+Sweety gives birth to Guddu's twins, and Charlie opens a bookmaking counter at the racecourse.
 Charlie is engaged to Sophia, a woman earlier featured in his dream.